-Matt Bishop was the Head Gardener from 2003 and he is particularly well-known for his expertise on snowdrops and bulbs.
-Matt left The Garden House in autumn 2012 to set up his own business ‘Matt Bishop Snowdrops’.
-Nick Haworth, previously Head Gardener at NT Greenway, took over in January 2013.
-Nick’s brief is to care for and respect the legacies of his predecessors whilst ensuring, just as they did, that The Garden House remains a crucible of new ideas and new plants, at the cutting edge of horticultural excellence and innovation.
+Nick was previously Head Gardener at the National Trust property, “Greenway” the Devon home of Agatha Christie.
+Nick has been responsible for the garden since 2013.
+His role is to care for and respect the legacies of his predecessors whilst ensuring that The Garden House remains a crucible of new ideas and new plants, at the cutting edge of horticultural excellence and innovation.
 He has undertaken a major refurbishment of the original Fortescue garden as well as ongoing maintenance in other areas to ensure a long opening season of glorious colour and variety.
-This has been an excellent opportunity to introduce many new plants whilst continuing Lionel’s principle of using only the best forms and cultivars avaialble.
+This has been an excellent opportunity to introduce many new plants whilst continuing Lionel’s principle of using only the best forms and cultivars available.

-Nick has two horticultural students under training here and a small team of dedicated staff and volunteers who care for the garden.
+Nick has two horticultural students under training here and a small team of dedicated staff and volunteers.

 The Garden House is the elegant former home of the vicars of Buckland Monachorum. built in the early 19th century, the house accommodates the tearooms and offices.